Compress video for Email.

 Email Video Attachment Limits by Provider

 Email remains one of the most important business communication tools, and attaching videos to emails is common for sharing training materials, client demos, project updates, and important documentation.
 However, every email provider enforces file size limits for attachments, and exceeding these limits results in delivery failure, rejection, or the email ending up in spam.
 Understanding these limits and compressing your videos appropriately is essential for reliable email delivery.
-SquishVideo handles all the complexity of compressing for each major email provider.
+VidCrush handles all the complexity of compressing for each major email provider.

 Gmail Attachment Limit: 25MB